rfuzzo/plox/README.md

 > 🚧 Work in progress

 A small rust utility to sort a modlist topologically according to ordering rules, as wall as output warnings and notes.
+Includes a GUI app and a commandline tool.

 Supported games: